-- All jobs still in the UTM queue are processed. - The connections to terminals are shut down. - The KDCFILE, system log file, and user log file are brought to a consistent state and closed properly. - All processes of the application are terminated.
+- All jobs still in the UTM queue are processed. - The connections to all communication partners of the application are shut down. - The KDCFILE, system log file, and user log file are brought to a consistent state and closed properly. - All processes of the application are terminated.